faustbrian/huckle/docs/encryption.md

----
-title: Encryption
-description: Encrypt and decrypt HCL configuration files for secure storage and deployment using Laravel's Encrypter with AES-256-CBC.
----

 Encrypt and decrypt HCL configuration files for secure storage and deployment using Laravel's Encrypter with AES-256-CBC.

 **Use cases:** Encrypting sensitive configs at rest, storing encrypted configs in version control, and decrypting during deployment.